 I’ve survived Christmas being separated for a decade, with two children, twins, now 12.

 There’s no doubt it’s tough at Christmas for many people.
 And those going through a divorce or even those who have been long term separated can feel it most.

 There is so much pressure to make it all light, bright, merry and fun, especially for the children.
 Somehow Christmas can put our biggest insecurities right under the microscope for all to see.

 Familiarity and support often beckon in the form of well-meaning family members.
-But for some the best option is to carve out a new future and give Christmas a while new identity within the new family units.
+But for some, the best option is to carve out a new future and give Christmas a whole new identity within the new family units.

 It’s a cliche, but appreciating what you have, and being grateful is always a positive first step, and if you make plans from there, that’s a great starting point.

 These are some of the lessons I have learnt along the way from my own expertness and from those of my friends;